onmcu/powercycling/README.md

 > SuperSpeed and USB 2.0 connections. **Host controller ports may have different
 > requirements.** (§10.1)

 So a device plugged straight into the machine yields `NoSwitchableHub`.
-(On the Linux machines tried so far, root hub ports do carry a kernel `peer` link, so root receptacles could in principle be handled; the crate does not, by choice.)

 ### What cannot be checked